Amazing Facts: AFCOE

 Amazing Facts operates the Amazing Facts Center of Evangelism (AFCOE).
 "AFCOE trains and equips clergy and lay people in all aspects of evangelistic ministry."
 Both a four-month "Complete" course and a 4-day "AFCOE To Go" courses are offered from their campus in Rocklin, CA and by request around the world.

 Bible school

-Amazing Facts offers a free Bible school with online study guides, ranging from real topics to health topics.
+Amazing Facts offers a free Bible school with online study guides.

 Some themes of the studies are "A Love that Transforms", "God Drew the Plans", "God's Free Health Plan", "Purity & Power!", and "Are the Dead Really Dead?".